umarsani1605/gigih-final-project/README.md

 ## UI

 Contains the UI for Tokopedia Play clone.
 Users can see video list in home page.
-When clicked, the apps will stream a video from Youtube, alongside associated products and comments.
+When clicked, the app will stream a video from Youtube, alongside associated products and comments.
 App's UI build using React.JS and Tailwin CSS.